 When to go to Tanzania: Activities

 June to October during the winter months is generally considered the best time to travel to Tanzania for a safari game viewing.
+See here for further details on the best things to do in Tanzania including walking safaris.

 For ornithologist enthusiasts and admirers of flora, the wet season at the start of the year is conducive to the observation of birds, smaller fish, animals as well as abundant vegetation, watered by the long rains.